ttsukagoshi/ttsukagoshi.github.io/docs/_pages/add-ons/add-ons_group-merge.md

 ### Saving and Restoring Settings
 When opening the side panel of this add-on, the parameters, like the spreadsheet URL and sheet name, are pre-filled based on a certain rule:
-- If a saved set of **user settings** is present, this will be the set of values pre-entered.
+1. If a saved set of **user settings** is present, this will be the set of values pre-entered.
-- If the set of **user settings** is not available, then the add-on searches for **previous settings** and pre-sets the values if present.
+2. If the set of **user settings** is not available, then the add-on searches for **previous settings** and pre-sets the values if present.
-- If both **user** and **previous settings** could not be found, then the add-on side panel is opened with a set of **default settings**.
+3. If both **user** and **previous settings** could not be found, then the add-on side panel is opened with a set of **default settings**.
-- **There is an exception** to this rule: when the add-on is opened in Google Sheets, the spreadsheet URL will always be pre-filled with the URL of the current spreadsheet.
+4. **There is an exception** to this rule: when the add-on is opened in Google Sheets, the spreadsheet URL will always be pre-filled with **the URL of the current spreadsheet**.

 The definition of the respective types of settings are as follows:
 - **User Settings**: The set of parameters that were entered when the user last clicked the **SAVE USER SETTINGS** button (as in [4.
 Fill in the Required Items (1) - Google Sheets View](#4-fill-in-the-required-items-1---google-sheets-view)).
 Does not exist if the user has never clicked the button.
 Can be reproduced by clicking the **RESTORE USER SETTINGS** button.